A construction of slice knots via annulus twists: Introduction

 \section{Introduction}

-Annulus twist is a certain operation on knots along an annulus embedded in the 3-sphere $S^3$.
+The annulus twist is a certain operation on knots along an annulus embedded in the 3-sphere $S^3$.
 Osoinach \cite{Os} found that this operation is useful in the study of 3-manifolds.
-Using annulus twists, he gave the first example of a 3-manifold admitting infinitely many presentations of $0$-framed knots.
-For more studies, see \cite{{BGL}, {K}, {Tak}, {Te}, {Om}}.
+Using annulus twists, he gave the first example of a 3-manifold admitting infinitely many presentations by $0$-framed knots.
+For more studies, see \cite{{AJOT}, {AJLO}, {BGL}, {K}, {Tak}, {Te}, {Om}}.

 Recently, the first author, Jong, Omae and Takeuchi \cite{AJOT} constructed knots related to the slice-ribbon conjecture: Let $K$ be a slice knot admitting an annulus presentation (for the definition, see Section 2) and $K_n$ $(n \in \Z)$ the knot obtained from $K$ by the $n$-fold annulus twist.
 They proved that $K_n$ bounds a smoothly embedded disk in a certain homotopy 4-ball $W(K_n)$ with $\partial W(K_n) \approx S^3$.
 A natural question is the following:\\ -2mm